 Additionally, all of these have email query contact and even toll-free numbers you can call from overseas should you have any questions or hiccups during the process.
 In most cases you can deposit money into these accounts before even leaving home.

 Once you arrive in the country you will need to visit a branch of your chosen bank to verify your identity with your passport and also show proof of your New Zealand address.
-This latter can throw up a small case of 'can of worms' – see the section below regarding this.

 If you decide to wait until you are in the country to set up your bank account this is what you will need: